 A form of proxy is enclosed.
-Each proxy submitted will be voted as directed, but if not otherwise specified, proxies solicited by the Board of Directors of the Company will be voted in favor of the candidates for election to the Board of Directors and in favor of ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2024.
-We have designated Gary W. Rollins and John F. Wilson, the Company's Executive Chairman and Vice Chairman, respectively, as proxies for the 2024 Annual Meeting of Shareholders.
+Each proxy submitted will be voted as directed, but if not otherwise specified, proxies solicited by the Board of Directors of the Company will be voted in favor of the candidates for election to the Board of Directors and in favor of ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2025.
+We have designated John F. Wilson, the Company's Executive Chairman of the Board, and Jerry E. Gahlhoff, Jr., the Company's President and CEO, as proxies for the 2025 Annual Meeting of Shareholders.